 - Eggs hatch as second-stage juveniles, or J2.
 These motile roundworms have undergone their first molt inside the egg, emerging at about 1/64 inch long.
 The juveniles search for soybean roots, most likely using chemical indicators secreted by the soybean root.
 However, since the juveniles can move only a short distance through the soil before entering the root, they starve to death if no root is found.
 Water movement within the soil can help the juveniles move farther.

 - Once a juvenile has found the soybean root, it will penetrate the epidermis and move to the vascular tissue where it will create a feeding site of enlarged cells called a syncytium.
 The females will become sedentary while the males remain motile.

 - Once the female is fertilized by the male, it will essentially become an egg-making factory.
 The body of the female fills with eggs (several hundred of them) and swells, becoming too large to stay within the root tissue.
 The female bodies become the cysts visibile on the outside of the root.
 These cysts change color as the female ages from white to dark brown.

 - Some eggs will be deposited from the cyst into a gelatinous matrix, where they may survive for a short period of time before hatching as juveniles.
-The cyst may then break off of the root containing the remaining eggs and survive freely in the soil for several years.
+The cyst containing the remaining eggs may then break off of the root and survive in the soil for several years.

-- As populations increase, plant symptoms such as chlorosis and necrosis may occur.
+- As populations of SCN increase, plant symptoms such as chlorosis and necrosis may occur.
 However, they are not always apparent and yield reductions may still occur.